FDG: A Precise Measurement of Fault Diagnosability Gain of Test Cases: Introduction

-The rest of the paper is organised as follows.
+The remainder of the paper is organised as follows.
 Section~\ref{sec:background} presents the basic notations that will be used throughout the paper, as well as the fundamental concepts in SBFL.
-Section~\ref{sec:method_study} surveys existing test prioritisation techniques for fault localisation and empirically compares their performance using the faults and human-written test cases in \dfj.
-Section~\ref{sec:ours} presents our novel test prioritisation metrics, \splitmetric and \covermetric, as well as \name, our human-in-the-loop iterative fault localisation framework.
-Section~\ref{sec:evaluation} contains the research questions and the results of the empirical evaluation of \name.
-Section~\ref{sec:relatedwork} describes the related work, and Section~\ref{sec:threats} considers threats to validity.
-Finally, Section~\ref{sec:conclusion} concludes.
+Section~\ref{sec:method_study} analyses existing diagnosability metrics and presents a comparison of their performance using human-written tests in \dfj.
+Section~\ref{sec:ours} proposes our novel metric, \unifiedmetric, based on our analysis.
+Section~\ref{sec:exp_setup} describes the experimental setup for our empirical evaluation, the results of which are presented in Section~\ref{sec:results}.
+Section~\ref{sec:discussion} discusses implications of this work, while Section~\ref{sec:relatedwork} presents the related work, and Section~\ref{sec:threats} considers threats to validity.
+Finally, Section~\ref {sec:conclusion} concludes.